 The Jewish Book Council exercises every precaution to ensure the security of data transmissions from the user’s PC to our servers and stored information.
 Where sensitive information such as credit card details or financial information is transmitted, it is done so using SSL encryption.
 Access to stored information is password protected and every attempt will be made to ensure that these passwords are only known to The Jewish Book Council personnel and trusted third parties (website developers and the Internet Service Provider) who are authorised by us.

 Unfortunately, no data transmission or stored information is 100% secure.
 Thus, whilst The Jewish Book Council strives to protect users’ information as far as possible, we cannot ensure or warrant the security of any information that the user transmits to us.

 What are cookies and how do we use them?

-The user has the choice to accept or reject cookies by changing settings on their browser.
+The user has the choice to accept or reject cookies by changing the settings on their browser.
 Cookies are used to deliver personalised content to users by storing the user’s preferences.
-Sensitive information like passwords and credit card details are not stored on cookies placed on the user’s system by the Jewish Book Week website.
+Sensitive information such as passwords and credit card details are not stored on cookies placed on the user’s system by the Jewish Book Week website.
 For more information about cookies visit www.allaboutcookies.com

 You can change your mind at any time by clicking the unsubscribe link in the footer of any email you receive from us, or by contacting us at email@example.com.